 Nyasha Boldon is a research fellow at the Institute for Veterans and Military Families (IVMF) at Syracuse University.
-Boldon holds a M.P.H. with a specialization in epidemiology from SUNY Albany, along with two degrees from Syracuse University, including a M.A. in sociology from the Maxwell School of Citizenship and Public Affairs, and a B.A. in political science, graduating magna cum laude with distinction.
+Boldon holds a M.P.H. with a specialization in epidemiology from SUNY Albany, along with two degrees from Syracuse University, including a M.A. in sociology from the Maxwell School of Citizenship and Public Affairs, and a B.A. in political science.
+She graduated magna cum laude with a distinction in political science.
 Previously, Boldon worked at the New York State Department of Health, conducting research and data analysis on several projects focused on HIV/AIDS, community integration of nursing home population, quality of life, traumatic brain injury, and Medicaid.
 Boldon also interned at the New York State Assembly, where she worked on education reform.